 What is it?

-Child sexual exploitation CSE is a type of child sexual abuse where children receive something such as gifts, money or affection before being forced into performing or taking part in sexual acts.
+Child Sexual Exploitation (CSE) is a type of child sexual abuse where children receive something such as gifts, money or affection before being forced into performing or taking part in sexual acts.
+CSE occurs through the planned, systematic identification, targeting, manipulation and physical, psychological and sexual abuse of children and young people.

 Those at Risk